Wojciech Kostrzewa

-Wojciech Kostrzewa ([ˈvɔjt͡ɕɛx kɔstˈʂɛva]; born October 18, 1960) is a Polish manager and entrepreneur, CEO of Billon Group and president of the Polish Business Roundtable (Polska Rada Biznesu), an organization of owners and key managers of the largest Polish companies and international enterprises operating in Poland.
+Wojciech Kostrzewa ([ˈvɔjt͡ɕɛx kɔstˈʂɛva]; born October 18, 1960) is a Polish manager and entrepreneur.
+Among other roles, he serves as president of the supervisory board at Alior Bank, member of the board of directors at Stadler Rail, and president of the Polish Business Roundtable.

 Education and academic activity

 Wojciech Kostrzewa graduated from the Faculty of Economics at the University of Kiel in 1987.
 He also studied law at the University of Warsaw in 1979–1981.
 In 1981, together with four other students from Austria, Hungary, and West Germany, he founded the European Law Students' Association (ELSA).
 In 1984–1991, he worked as a graduate assistant at the University of Kiel and later became a researcher at the Kiel Institute for the World Economy.
 He published several academic papers on economics and finance.